ubirch/ubirch-client-go/README.md

 1. Configuration

-   First, you will need a device UUID, that is registered with the ubirch backend, and a corresponding auth token for that device.
+   First, you will need a device UUID, that is registered with the UBIRCH backend, and a corresponding auth token for that device.
 You will also need a secret to encrypt the locally stored private keys:
     1. Generate a UUID for your device.
 On Linux/macOS, simply enter `uuidgen` in your terminal.
 Alternatively, you can use an [online tool](https://www.uuidtools.com/v4).